AryeoHQ/aryeo-api-go-sdk/docs/FloorPlan.md

 ### NewFloorPlan

-`func NewFloorPlan(id int32, thumbnailUrl string, largeUrl string, originalUrl string, ) *FloorPlan`
+`func NewFloorPlan(id string, originalUrl string, largeUrl string, thumbnailUrl string, ) *FloorPlan`

 NewFloorPlan instantiates a new FloorPlan object
 This constructor will assign default values to properties that have it defined,